Spetses is a beautiful island relatively close to Athens with great history and architecture!

 By water taxi, 5-minute trip (cost €20 per route, up to 8 persons per route)

-By ferry boat, costs €1.5 per person along with the bike
+By ferry boat, it costs €1.5 per person along with the bike

 *Since private vehicles are not allowed on the island, cars may be safely parked at specific parking areas at Costa.